Information Technology (IT) Architect Salary

 Popular Skills for Information Technology (IT) Architect

 Survey takers working as Information Technology Architects report using a large range of professional skills.
 Most notably, skills in Cloud Computing, Virtualization, Linux, and System Architecture are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Microsoft SQL Server, Cisco Networking, and Windows Operating System General Use.
+At the other end of the pay range are skills like Microsoft SQL Server, Windows Operating System General Use, and Cisco Networking.
 Most people experienced in IT Management also know Project Management and Virtualization.
-A tool kit that includes IT Security & Infrastructure also typically contains Virtualization and Project Management.
+Most people familiar with IT Security & Infrastructure also know Virtualization and Project Management.

 Pay by Experience Level for Information Technology (IT) Architect